EdisonLabs/database_sanitize/README.md

 Provides a set of drush commands to assist in generating an `database.sanitize.yml` file including all tables in the database that are missing from the generated `database.sanitize.merge.yml` file.

 ### Commands included
-- `db-sanitize-analyze (edsa)` Provides a report on database tables not defined in the specified merged yml file.
+- `db-sanitize-analyze (dbsa)` Provides a report on database tables not defined in the specified merged yml file.
-- `db-sanitize-generate (edsg)` generates an `database.sanitize.yml` file for all tables not specified in the merged yaml file.
+- `db-sanitize-generate (dbsg)` generates an `database.sanitize.yml` file for all tables not specified in the merged yaml file.

 ## Usage instructions
 Both commands require the path to the merged sanitize file as the `--merge-file` option: